-Thanks to the Routed Subnet Scan feature, monitoring up to 8 different Layer 3 subnets of a VPN-connected LAN or other connected/routed subnets is possible.
+Thanks to the Routed Subnet Scan feature, monitoring up to 20 Layer 3 subnets (VPN-connected other connected/routed subnets) is possible.

 With the Routed Subnet Scan feature, you can monitor the following: